Elstuhn/algorithms/README.md

 - Make a readme describing the algorithm and share knowledge about it
 - Upload your code in the same folder
 - Create pull request
+- Remember to star the repository and drop a follow for the hacktoberfest-accepted tag :)